Dave Valle: Career

-At age seventeen, Valle was selected by the Seattle Mariners in the second round of the 1978 MLB draft.
+The Seattle Mariners selected Valle in the second round of the 1978 MLB draft.
 He played in the minor leagues for seven seasons before making his MLB debut at age 23 with the Mariners in 1984 on September 7.
 For the next two seasons, he split his playing time with the Mariners and the Calgary Cannons of the Pacific Coast League, producing a .312 batting average with 21 home runs and 71 runs batted in with Calgary during the 1986 season.

 Valle led American League catchers in 1990 with a .997 fielding percentage, committing only two errors in 102 games.
 He had his best offensive season in 1993, hitting for a .258 batting average with thirteen home runs and 63 runs batted in.
 He also led American League catchers in 1993 with 881 putouts, 57 baserunners caught stealing, a 7.05 range factor, finished second to Mike Stanley with a .995 fielding percentage, and finished third in assists behind Pat Borders and Iván Rodríguez.
 Early in the season on April 22, Valle caught Chris Bosio's 97-pitch no-hitter.

 Valle became a free agent after the 1993 season, and signed a one-year contract in late December with the Boston Red Sox, who traded him in June 1994 to the Milwaukee Brewers for outfielder Tom Brunansky.
 He signed a two-year contract in December with the Texas Rangers, serving as a reserve catcher for the next two seasons to hall of famer Iván Rodríguez.
 The Rangers won the AL West in 1996.
 Rangers broadcaster Eric Nadel has credited Valle for calling a players only meeting during that season that helped turn around their season when they were struggling.
 That season would be the only one in Valle's career in which his club qualified for the playoffs.
 However, he did not appear in the ALDS that the Rangers lost to the New York Yankees.
 Valle retired in 1997 while with the Atlanta Braves organization.